-Preventing crop and property damage by wildlife (depredation) is a priority management objective for IDFG.
-Idaho Code 36-1108 establishes the framework, rules, and process for how IDFG staff and private landowners will address depredation issues.
+Preventing crop and property damage by wildlife (depredation) is a priority management objective for IDFG and our response to depredation complaints is directed by Idaho Code 36-1108.
 Each IDFG region has the responsibility to assist landowners in minimizing or eliminating depredations.
 Typical strategies to reduce depredations include hazing, permanent fencing, depredation hunts, landowner permission hunts, kill permits, continued use agreements, targeted general or controlled hunts, and perpetual easements.
 Depredation problems and their solutions are an increasingly complex matter involving not just the ecology and management of elk, but socio-economic issues and human population dynamics as well.